khoalan/CSC527/README.md

 # CSC527
 Homework#1
-\nStudent: LanNguyen
+  Student: LanNguyen
-\nThe Catholic University of America
+  The Catholic University of America